moroshko/react-autosuggest/README.md

 Array of suggestions to display.
 The only requirement is that `suggestions` is an array.
 Items in this array can take an arbitrary shape.

-For a plain list of suggestions, every item in `suggestions` should be a single suggestion.
+For a plain list of suggestions, every item in `suggestions` represents a single suggestion.
 It's up to you what shape every suggestion takes.
 For example:

 ```js
 const suggestions = [